chiese1xu/helloword/README.md

 # helloword
 first project on Github

-I tried to learn sth.
+I decided to learn html,css,javascript and jsp & servlet.